 We understand that it can be daunting to learn that your pet needs dental surgery.
 We strive to make this process as stress-free as possible for both you and your pet.

 We'll do everything in our power to ensure your pet's time with us is a calm, comfortable, easy experience.
 We'll explain each step of the process to you in detail before the procedure, including preparation and post-operative care needs.

-We offer tooth extractions, gum disease treatment, and jaw fracture repair surgeries for dogs and cats.
+We offer tooth extractions and gum disease treatment for dogs and cats.